adaryss/connect-wallet-dapp/README.md

 ## Getting Started

+Get your own api key from [https://walletconnect.com/](https://walletconnect.com/) and create `env.local` in the root with your api key as NEXT_PUBLIC_WALLET_CONNECT_PROJECT_ID

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev